Thienvule/Ecommerce-Customer-Behavior-RFM---PBI/README.md

 - RFM Analysis: Employ RFM (Recency, Frequency, Monetary) segmentation to gain deeper insights into customer behaviors.
 This approach will enable the formulation of targeted strategies to prioritize high-value customer segments while developing plans to engage and convert lower-value segments.
 Additionally, this analysis will address the paradox of increased customer acquisition alongside stagnant sales figures.
 - Product Level Performance: Execute a detailed analysis of Adventure Work's diverse product lines to assess their individual contributions to overall sales performance.
 This examination will help identify which products resonate most with specific customer segments, facilitating better-targeted marketing and inventory decisions.

-Note: The technical part of the project will be comprised in another file called: "For technical read"
+Note: To ensure clarity and prevent information overload, the technical details of the project will be provided in the final section of this README file.

 ## Design Thinking Process